Naman-Agarwal1608/csv-pattern-tool/README.md

 5. Set up the database: `python manage.py migrate`
 6. Start the backend development server: `python manage.py runserver`

-Now you can access the application in your web browser at `http://localhost:3000` and interact with both the frontend and backend components.
+Now you can access the application in your web browser at `http://localhost:5173` (default port) and interact with both the frontend and backend components.

+### Using Docker Compose:

+To run the application using Docker Compose, follow these steps:

+1. Make sure you have Docker and Docker Compose installed on your machine.
+2. Create a `.env` file in the root directory of the project and add your API key as `OPENAI_API_KEY=your_api_key`.
+3. Run the following command to start the application: `docker-compose up`

+Now you can access the application in your web browser at `http://localhost:5173` and interact with the application.

 ## Usage:
-1. Access the application in your web browser at `http://localhost:8000`
+1. Access the application in your web browser at `http://localhost:5173`
-2. Upload a CSV / Excel file as well as a natural language instruction to find a pattern and replace it with some value.
+2. Upload a CSV / Excel file as well as input a natural language instruction to find a pattern and replace it with some value.
-3. Review the upladed data and identified patterns and choose to replace them if desired.
+3. Review the uploaded data and identified patterns and choose to replace them if desired.
 4. Download the modified file with replaced patterns.
 5. [Optional] Generate data description and synthetic data using LLM.